A Woman of a Certain Age

 Don’t wait until you get here to start making changes.

-Wear sunscreen, take care of your body, and your brain.
+Wear sunscreen, take care of your body, and, pre-importantly, your brain.

-P.S.
 I’m at the age where digital photography has improved so much my phone takes better pictures than my state of the art at the time digital camera.
-I think off hand it took 3½” floppies which probably dates me too much…
+From memory, the photo on the left was taken with a camera which took 3½” floppy disks which probably dates me too much…

-P.P.S.
-Just in case you wondered if I was having a seizure in the picture on the left, that is/was my sarcastic smile.
+And just in case you wondered whether I was having a seizure in my youthful picture, that is/was my sarcastic smile.